jhurray/Ladybug/README.md

 ## Handling Failure <a name="failure"></a>

-### Exceptions
+### Errors
-Ladybug is failure driven, and all `JSONCodable` initializers and encoding mechanisms throw exceptions if they fail.
-There is a `JSONCodableError` type that Ladybug will throw if there is a typecasting error, and Ladybug will also throw exceptions from `JSONSerialization`, `JSONDecoder`, and `JSONEncoder`.
+Ladybug is failure driven, and all `JSONCodable` initializers and encoding mechanisms throw errors if they fail.
+There is a `JSONCodableError` type that Ladybug will throw if there is a typecasting error, and Ladybug will also throw errors from `JSONSerialization`, `JSONDecoder`, and `JSONEncoder`.

 ### Optionals
 If a value is optional in your JSON payload, it should be optional in your data model.
-Ladybug will only throw an exception if a key is missing and the property it is being mapped to is non-optional.
+Ladybug will only throw an error if a key is missing and the property it is being mapped to is non-optional.
 Play it safe kids, use optionals.

 ### Safety for `Map` and Custom Dates